Kminassch/CoScal/README.md

 # CoScal
-  CoScal is a workload prediction model for cluster management。
+  CoScal is a workload prediction model for cluster management.